OathPros/COMP3/source/guidelines/ui-styling.rst

 * Per-app style preferences are primarily useful for text editing apps, or apps which users use for long periods of time.
 In these cases, the style preference can be useful as a way of controlling visual contrast and brightness.
 * When providing a per-app style preference, three options should typically be included: light, dark, and follow system preference.

-See `AdwStyleManager <https://gnome.pages.gitlab.gnome.org/libadwaita/doc/main/class.StyleManager.html>`_ and `HdyStyleManager <https://gnome.pages.gitlab.gnome.org/libhandy/doc/master/HdyStyleManager.html>`_ for the relevant APIs.
+See `AdwStyleManager <https://gnome.pages.gitlab.gnome.org/libadwaita/doc/1-latest/class.StyleManager.html>`_ for the relevant APIs.

 High Contrast Mode
 ------------------